 This step can be done later, but it is recommended to complete this step before assembling any part of the kiosk.
-For easier grip I attached a piece of tape to the USB end of the power cable.
+For easier grip, I attached a piece of tape to the USB end of the power cable.
 Then I run the cable through the angled end of the kiosk arm until it reached the other end.
 Using a pair of tweezers I gripped the tape and carefully pulled the USB end of the power cable through the bottom end of the kiosk arm.

 Since the standard iPad cable isn’t long enough a separate cable will need to be purchased.
 I recommend purchasing an Apple MFi certified cable.
 Why get an Apple MFi certified cable?
-Good questions especially since the price difference is significant.
+Good questions, especially since the price difference, is significant.
 Apple has a list of issues that could arise if you use a cable that is not certified.
-In that list is "Damage to your device".
-Enough reason for me to go with the Apple MFi certified cable, but if you need more reasons read more.
-Finding these cables isn’t hard I’ve purchased several on Amazon, but if you want to play it safe you can always to direct to Apple online and purchase a cable.
+On that list is "Damage to your device".
+Enough reason for me to go with the Apple MFi certified cable, but if you need more reasons to read more.
+Finding these cables isn’t hard I’ve purchased several on Amazon, but if you want to play it safe you can always direct to Apple online and purchase a cable.
 I would recommend a 6ft or 10ft cable depending on how far the power source is to the kiosk.

 Secure the kiosk base to the arm